 This is the other name for a contour bra.
 Like a molded bra, the cups are seamless with a thin layer of foam included for shape and modesty against nipple show-through when wearing form-fitting tops.
 T-shirt bras are always seamless, have contour cups, and have no lace or ornamentation.

 Bras with sewn-in molded wiring that runs underneath the breast in each bra cup.
 This support feature helps to lift, separate and shore up the bustline for better shape and extra support- especially for full-figured women.
 There are many different types of materials used in underwire bras today.
 The underwire can now be a flexible wire, a plastic coated piece of metal, or a molded plastic shape.

 The side/back panel of a bra that counterbalances the front so it can uplift and support the breasts.

 Every one of Curvy Couture Intimates is designed with superior quality and support.
 To put it simply: We want you to love the fit as much as we do!
 Once your order has shipped, you will be sent an email confirmation which includes a tracking number.
 Curvy Couture ships in-stock items within 2-3 business days, excluding holidays.
-Express shipping methods will ship within 24 hours for in-stock items.
-Shipments are sent via UPS, FedEx or other carriers at our discretion.
+Express shipping methods will ship the next business day for in-stock items.
+Shipments are sent via UPS, USPS or other carriers at our discretion.
 For continental US addresses, please anticipate in-stock items to arrive within 4-8 business days.